Mohammed-Abol-Fotouh/Weather-app/README.md

 - I used miro for planning for this project
 - I used the right libraries and API's to make the GUI and search for cities
+- I used chatGPT for code refactoring and enhancement

 ### Built with

 - Python
 - Python tkinter library
 - requests library for weather API
+- chatGPT for enhanced version of the project

 ### What I learned